Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

         - IN: app_replicas
 ```

 ##8.
-Import the configuration into your Shippable account to create the assembly line for the application.
+Import configuration into your Shippable account.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
 This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).
 You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).